-- A novel-in-stories, Resident Aliens, about a family fracturing as they search for different ideas of home—on the Moon, in the West, in the woods, in the past.
+- A novel-in-stories, Resident Aliens, about a family fracturing as they search for different ideas of home—on Mars, in the West, in the woods, in the past.
 A boy dreams of a way out of school.
 A girl becomes foreign to herself.
 A security guard wants to be an astronaut.
 A tailor has no time for haute couture.

 - A short story collection (tentatively titled, The Mongerji Letters – stories) about natural history archivists, sociopathic artists, girls who might be time-travelers, and languages that might be alive.